khairul-abdi/Scalable_Web_Service_With_Golang/Sesi-8/5-assignment/README.md

 ### How to run
 - clone this project
 - change directory to Sesi-8/5-assignment
+- create database example in this project (Sesi-8/5-assignment/db.sql)
 - go run main.go
 ### GET Orders API